Sail Buddy

 I get a network error when I turn on NMEA data

-I’m receiving some NMEA data, but not wind angle
+I’m receiving some NMEA data, but not all wind indicators

 Nope, none of that solves my problem

-Use the monitor and status log features described in the next sections to send me your data, and I’ll try to help you out.
+Use the monitor described previously to send me your data, and I’ll try to help you out.

 Privacy Policy